 With a raging border conflict with India, a cold war with the US that has resulted in sanctions and trade conflict and deteriorating ties with the UK and Australia, China has earned a global condemnation for its hostile policies.

 The disengagement process with India after the violent clash on the Line of Actual Control (LAC) is underway.
 However, looking at the ongoing pace, experts believe that it is going to be a long road until both countries reach a point of total disengagement.

 The violent stand-off between Indian and Chinese soldiers at Galwan valley, according to experts, was not a coincidence but a pre-planned move by China.
 Separate reports by US and Indian security agencies reveal that China made a lot of preparations before infiltrating Finger 4 to Galwan and Hot Spring areas.

 The Mountain Strike Corps should be enhanced and accelerate the completion of Darbuk-Shyok-DBO road while building others on northern and Arunachal Pradesh.
-He also suggested increased military exercises with “big powers” like the US and upgradation of defence arsenal including drones and UAV’.
+He also suggested increased military exercises with “big powers” like the US and up-gradation of defense arsenal including drones and UAVs’.

 Unlike Xi Jinping’s approach, the Chinese leadership has previously followed Deng Xiaoping’s tao guang yang hui strategy that signifies a moderate external policy of “hiding claws”.

 On the other hand, “Xi wants more obedient and subservient clients, not independent partners,” wrote Vinay Kaura, Assistant professor, Sardar Patel University of Police, Security and Criminal Justice, Rajasthan.

 He further added that the nature of China’s strategic culture and Jinping’s leadership has already complicated all efforts at finding equilibrium in China-India relations.
 He suggested that India should rebalance its priorities to ensure its own interests are always taken care of first and foremost.